v-studios/scaffold-serverless/docs/docs.rst

-We use `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_ for documentation, and it's in Python, so we'll setup python and a virtual environment.
+We use `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_ for documentation, and it's written in Python, so we'll setup a Python virtual environment.

 Install
 =======